You need a budget!

 When I was diligently tracking my spending, I did not count our 529 contributions as a form of spending.
 It felt more like investing, but it’s really more like pre-paying for a future cost, which sounds an awful lot like spending.

-I was probably wrong to disregard that as a non-spend, but, like I said, everyone does it differently.
+I was probably wrong to disregard that as a non-spend, but, as I said, everyone does it differently.
 At least I know it’s one cost that will go away eventually.

 For reasons that should be obvious, I don’t think it makes sense to count money that you save and invest as money spent.
 Nevertheless, if that’s where most of the paycheck goes, I can see why some people say it’s the most expensive thing they buy.